Visas for South Africa

 Entry requirements for South Africa

-A valid passport or travel document for their intended stay
+A passport valid for at least 30 days after their intended stay

-At least one blank page in their passport for endorsements
+At least two blank pages in their passport for endorsements

-Sufficient funds to pay for their expenses during their stay
+Proof of sufficient funds to pay for living expenses during their stay

 A return or onward ticket